The Importance of a Strong Brand Voice on Social Media and How to Develop One

 Once you have a list of values, you can match your tone of voice to these and begin developing a plan on how to address your customer.

-A quirky brand might use language that is humorous, current, remarkable, surprising, even a little shocking.
+A quirky brand might use language that is humorous, current, remarkable, surprising, or even a little shocking.

 A quirky brand would avoid using language that’s too serious, business-like, filled with jargon, formal, or detached.

 A professional brand might use language that’s formal, serious, business-like, and straightforward.

 A professional brand would avoid using flippant, humorous, surprising, or slang-filled.